 The legal drinking age is 18

-In the rest of Canada, the legal drinking age is 19.
+In the majority of Canada’s provinces and territories, the legal drinking age is 19.
 Montreal’s drinking age is one of the reasons why it is a popular city to party in, in addition to the fact that there are so many festivals.
 As a result, you’ll find the downtown pubs, bars, and clubs brimming with students who might not even be in university yet; if they’re Quebeckers, then they’re probably in the province’s intermediary college year between high school and university, known as CÉGEP.
 Knowing this, you can plan to be in the middle of the weekend party action on Crescent Street—or avoid it.

 Quebec beer is probably stronger than your beer

 Local and regional microbreweries produce flavourful and creative beers that also have a considerably high alcohol level—frequently 6% or more, and even going higher into the double digits.
 Keep this in mind when you order a pint or pitcher in Montreal.

 Connect with like-minded people on our premium trips curated by local insiders and with care for the world

 Since you are here, we would like to share our vision for the future of travel - and the direction Culture Trip is moving in.

 Culture Trip launched in 2011 with a simple yet passionate mission: to inspire people to go beyond their boundaries and experience what makes a place, its people and its culture special and meaningful — and this is still in our DNA today.
 We are proud that, for more than a decade, millions like you have trusted our award-winning recommendations by people who deeply understand what makes certain places and communities so special.